 - lymph nodes, small lumps in your groin, armpit, around your neck and elsewhere

 - the spleen, an organ under your ribs on the left

 - mucous membranes, like the lining of the inside of your mouth

 The lymphatic system allows immune cells to travel between tissues and the bloodstream.
 The lymphatic system contains lymphocytes (white blood cells; mostly T cells and B cells), which try to recognise any bacteria, viruses or other foreign substances in your body and fight them.

 Lymph nodes are found in certain areas such as the base of the neck and the armpit.
 They become swollen or enlarged in response to an infection.

 How does the immune system work?

 The skin and mucous membranes are the first line of defence against bacteria, viruses and other foreign substances.
 They act as a physical barrier, and they also contain immune cells.

-When your skin has a cut, microbes can enter and invade your body.
+When your skin has a cut, harmful microbes (tiny particles) can enter and invade your body.
 The cut triggers certain immune cells in the bloodstream that try to destroy the invaders.